ddeutils/ddedocs/docs/abstract/data_management/index.md

 # Data Management

-!!! warning
+!!! quote

-    Data Management is the core point that a Data Engineer should to think about it first when implement any Data Component.
+    Data Management is an umbrella term that covers everything put in place by an organization to manage information and utilize it to make decisions.[^1]

 Data Management refers to the _Practices_, _Architectural Techniques_, _Strategies_,
 and _Tools_ that manage, store, and analyze data throughout its lifecycle.